Faculty

 Pharmacy Manager, Geisinger Medical Center Muncy

-Learning experiences: Antimicrobial Stewardship, Management and Leadership longitudinal
+Learning experiences: Antimicrobial stewardship, management and longitudinal leadership

 bheikkinen@geisinger.edu